Skip to Main Content

 Administrative law is a complicated category of law.
 Administrative law encompasses a wide assortment of materials, including the following:

-• Executive orders, proclamations, and reorganization plans issued by the President.
+• Executive orders, proclamations, and reorganization plans issued by the president.

 • Rules and regulations issued by executive and independent agencies that have the force of statutory law.